 "He's not a good friend to you.
 Let it go and find a new friend.
 Good riddance!"

-But that doesn't help our child at all.
-Comments that tell our kids to just get over someone they've cared about, or a hurt they've suffered, dismiss our child's feelings and keep the child stuck in hurt and anger.
+But that doesn't help the child at all.
+Comments that tell our kids to just get over someone they've cared about, or a hurt they've suffered, simply dismiss our child's legitimate feelings and keep the child stuck in hurt and anger.